MatousVondal/Motorbike-data-engineering/README.md

 ## Looker Studio Dashboard

 The Looker Studio dashboard showcases the insights gained from the analysis.
-It offers a user-friendly interface to explore visualizations and discover patterns, trends, and correlations within the motorbike dataset.
+It offers a user-friendly interface to explore visualizations and discover patterns and trends within the motorbike dataset.

 You can access the Looker Studio dashboard [here](https://lookerstudio.google.com/s/tlEk695fFqM).